Rhythm Club fire

 The Rhythm Club fire (or The Natchez Dance Hall Holocaust) was a fire in a dance hall in Natchez, Mississippi on the night of April 23, 1940, which killed 209 people and severely injured many others.
 Hundreds of people were trapped inside the building.
-At the time, it was the second deadliest building fire in the history of the nation.
-It is now ranked as the fourth deadliest assembly and club fire in U.S. history.
+It is the fourth deadliest assembly and club fire in U.S. history.

-The Club
+Club

-The dance hall, a converted blacksmith shop once used as a church, was in a one-story steel-clad wood-frame building at 1 St. Catherine Street, blocks from the city's business district.
+The dance hall, a converted blacksmith shop once used as a church, was in a one-story steel-clad wood-frame building at 1 St. Catherine Street, 18 blocks from the city's business district.
 The building was owned by the Byrnes family and was leased by a social group called the Money Wasters.
 The group hosted events and dances and brought in a live band to perform.
 The original band that was scheduled to perform was Tiny Bradshaw and his orchestra, but due to a scheduling conflict the band canceled and was replaced by Walter Barnes and His Royal Creolians, an orchestra from Chicago.
 Money Wasters member Ed Frazier ran the club on the night of the fire.

-It was a single-story, wood building with corrugated steel siding that was 120 ft (36.6m) x 38 ft (11.6 m) with 24 windows that were mostly shuttered or nailed shut at the time of the fire.
+The premises was a single-story, wood building with corrugated steel siding that was 120 ft (36.6m) x 38 ft (11.6 m) with 24 windows that were mostly shuttered or nailed shut at the time of the fire.
 There was only one exit, with an inward opening door, that opened into a main entrance foyer that had another set of doors that also opened inward.